hvanbakel/CsprojToVs2017/README.md

 5. Defining the NuGet package definition as part of the project file

 ## How it works
-Using the tool is simple, it is a simple command line utility that has a single argument being the project file you would like to convert.
+Using the tool is simple, it is a simple command line utility that has a single argument being the project file, solution file or folder you would like to convert.
-You can also give a directory path and the tool will discover all csproj files nested in it.
+When you give it a directory path, the tool will discover all csproj files nested in it.

 For example
 `Project2015To2017.exe "D:\Path\To\My\TestProject.csproj"`
+Or
+`Project2015To2017.exe "D:\Path\To\My\TestProject.sln"`
 Or
 `Project2015To2017.exe "D:\Path\To\My\Directory"`